AymaneAsserrar/MyComicApp/README.md

 ## Description

-info4 is a Java-based application that utilizes Swing for its user interface and FlatLaf for a modern look and feel.
+We are building a Java-based application that utilizes Swing for its user interface and FlatLaf for a modern look and feel.
 The application also includes database utilities for creating and managing tables.

 ## Features